MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/ns-d3dumddi-_d3dddicb_allocate.md

 [in] The number of elements in the array at <b>pAllocationInfo</b>, which represents the number of allocations to allocate.

-### -field pAllocationInfo2

-[in] This member is reserved and should be set to zero.

-This member is available beginning with Windows 7.

 ### -field pAllocationInfo

 [in] An array of <a href="..\d3dukmdt\ns-d3dukmdt-_d3dddi_allocationinfo.md">D3DDDI_ALLOCATIONINFO</a> structures that describe the allocations to allocate.